mariakrol/learn-kotlin-playground/README.md

 #### What to choose?
 Since TeamCity is only localized in English, localization itself is not required for the current system.
 So approach #2 is totally useless here, but since I want to try to do localized tests, and this is not commercial development, but educational, I will use the first one (there are no long texts on the TeamCity UI to use #3).

+### Generating and wrapping API
+I faced several problems when generating the API client for TeamCity because the API has numerous methods and associated models.
+I tried to generate the client using the online Swagger generator to practice with usages separately, without any additional code.
+Since TeamCity API contains some models that interfere with Java classes (Type and File) in case of Java generator, client "out of the box" was incorrect.
+I tried to use prefix for model, but without success, models were created with new names, but all usages were not affected.
+I found a common way for such situations - change the name of the broken type in YAML.
+The second way is to fix the generated code.
+Since there were not so hudge number of errors, I decided to fix generated code instead of changing YAML.
+After these manual fixes the client was ready and I was able to use it.
+I tried to use generator for Kotlin and it failed both for online and console generator.
+Only models were generated, not the client.
+When I tried to use Swagger generator and generate client in the build process of the current project, I got completely invalid code (for example, unexpected variable names).
+In some posts with tips for Kotlin, I found that Open API Generator produces valid clients for Kotlin.
+I tried to use it, but it also failed due to insufficient size of Java heap.
+Currently, I decided to use Java client that was already created and put it under version control.

+**TODO:**
+- [ ] Increase Java heap size
+- [ ] Add generation as a task and integrate it into the build process
+- [ ] Remove the generated client from version control.